 SanDisk SSD Plus

-If value is your absolute top priority, though, you might want to go straight for this great drive from SanDisk, which is super affordable and therefore an easy way to upgrade your PC without spending too much.
+If finding value is your absolute top priority, you might want to go straight for this great drive from SanDisk, which is super affordable and an easy way to upgrade your PC without spending too much.

 That doesn't make it a slouch, though - this is a drive that can still reach very impressive speeds, and it's more than enough to impress if you're moving from older HDD tech.

-If you're looking for a really cut-price way to get more storage, though, this might be the ultimate option.
-The cost of, for example, this version of this drive from Kingston is almost bafflingly low, meaning you could get it to move your OS files onto and hugely speed up your PC while spending a really small amount.
+If you're looking for a really cut-price way to get more storage, this might be the ultimate option.
+The cost of this version of the drive is almost bafflingly low, meaning you could get it to move your OS files onto and hugely speed up your PC while spending a really small amount.

 That's a powerful option, and it's one that's really unlocked by the pricing.
-Still, performance is also really solid, so it's a potent combination all in all.
+Still, performance is also really solid, so it's a potent combination all round.